tonglam/fpl-public/README.md

 FPL is the primary repository of the LetLetMe projects, a personal project designed for managing and analyzing Fantasy Premier League (FPL) data, providing tools and services to FPL players.

 This project started as a combined frontend and backend initiative but evolved into multiple projects, each focusing on a specific aspect of the system.
-Initially, the frontend and backend were separated, and later, the backend was further divided into multiple projects, catering to services for clients, data processing, and notifications.
-The system architecture is depicted in the following diagram.
+Initially, the frontend and backend were not separated, and later, the backend was further divided into multiple projects, catering to services for clients, data processing, and notifications.
+The system architecture is shown in the following diagram.

-FPL utilises Spring Boot as the backend framework, with all services implemented as REST APIs.
-It operates efficiently within the Java ecosystem, offering ease of maintenance and extensibility.
+FPL utilises Spring Boot as the backend framework, with all services provide to external systems implemented as REST APIs.
+It operates efficiently within the Java ecosystem, offering ease of maintenance and scalability.

 # Tech Stack